Calila e Dimna: Summary

 There was once a group of four, a son of a king, a son of a businessman, a handsome son of a nobleman and a son of a farmer.
 The group was in need and had nothing but the clothes on their backs.
 The prince believed in fate, the businessman's son believed in intelligence, the nobleman's son believed in beauty and the farmer's son believed in hard work.
 They came upon a city and the group decided to send the farmer's son first to earn for the day's means.
-The farmer's son gathered a tonne of firewood and sold it all for a single dirham (silver coin).
-At the end of the day he walked past the city gates and wrote on them “a cost of a day when one works hard, is one dirham”.
+The farmer's son gathered a ton of firewood and sold it all for a single dirham (silver coin).
+At the end of the day, he walked past the city gates and wrote on them “a cost of a day when one works hard, is one dirham”.

 The next day the son of the nobleman went into the city and sat down under a tree and fell asleep.
 A city nobleman passed by and astonished by the beauty of the young man realised it to be the genetics of a noble household.
 Feeling sympathy for the boy he gifted him five hundred dirhams.
 The nobleman's son wrote on the gate “a day’s worth of beauty is five hundred dirhams”.

 The next day the businessman's son went into the city.
 The boy went to the docks, where a fisherman's boat had bought in many fish.
 The businessmen of the city had gathered and planned to return later to buy it at a reduced price.
 The boy approached the fisherman and bought all the fish on credit for one hundred thousand dirhams.
 He then went about spreading the news that he planned on taking all the fish to another city.
 The businessmen in a panic rushed to buy from him and the boy made a profit of one hundred thousand dirhams.
 The businessman's son wrote on the gate “the price of a day’s worth of intelligence is one hundred thousand dirhams”.